Need an EPC in Slough?

 Low Energy Lights

-Again low energy lighting does help the EPC because they are an inexpensive improvement that leads to lower energy costs but nowhere near the same contribution as heating, insulation, and heating controls.
+Again low energy lighting does help the EPC because they are an affordable improvement that leads to lower energy costs but nowhere near the same contribution as heating, insulation, and heating controls.

 Slough Landlord EPC Services

 The rules for landlords are forever increasing.
-For anyone who is a landlord, make certain you don’t fall foul of the laws, as civil penalty charges as high as £5,000 could be given.
+For anyone who is a landlord, make certain you don’t fall foul of the laws, as civil penalty charges up to £5,000 may be given.

 Take a look at our guidelines for quick information.
 We also provide reduced prices for multiple properties.